swiftlang/swift-evolution/proposals/0431-isolated-any-functions.md

 }
 ```

-This inexpressible case also arises with a partial applicaion of an
+This inexpressible case also arises with a partial application of an
 actor method, such as `myActor.methodName`: the resulting function
 value captures `myActor` and is isolated to it.
 For now, these are
 the only two cases of isolated captures.
 However, the upcoming